gluobe/cloud-native-practical-example/README.md

 # Single stage Docker build (root)

+> NOTE: This is a demo repo, do not use any of this in production!

 ```
 docker build --progress=plain -f Dockerfile.single.root -t exercise:single-root .
 docker container run -d -p 8080:8080 exercise:single-root